linux-lock/bpflock/docs/memory-protections.md

 `kimglock` supports the following options:

- * profile:
+ * `profile`:
-    - allow|none|privileged: kernel image access is allowed.
+    - `allow|none|privileged`: kernel image access is logged and allowed.
 Default profile.
-    - baseline: access is allowed only from processes that are in the initial pid namespace.
-This allows, init programs, systemd and container managers to properly setup the working environment and communicate with the correspondig hardware.
+    - `baseline`: access is allowed only from processes that are in the initial pid namespace.
+This allows, container manager, systemd and others to properly setup the working environment and communicate with the correspondig hardware.
-    - restricted: direct and indirect access to a running kernel image is denied for all processes and containers.
+    - `restricted`: direct and indirect access to a running kernel image is denied for all processes and containers.

  * Blocked access:

-   If in baseline profile, then the kernel image lock-down will be enforced for all processes that are not in the initial pid namespace, and [kernel features](https://github.com/linux-lock/bpflock/blob/main/docs/memory--profile=rotections.md#1-kernel-image-lock-down) to modify the running kernel are blocked.
+   Under baseline profile, the kernel image lock-down will be enforced for all processes that are not in the initial pid namespace, and [kernel features](https://github.com/linux-lock/bpflock/blob/main/docs/memory--profile=rotections.md#1-kernel-image-lock-down) to modify the running kernel are blocked.
 Special access exceptions can be set to allow some specific operations.

  * Baseline profile access exceptions:

    A coma-separated list of allowed features for the rest of all processes that are not in the initial pid namespace can be specified:
    - `unsigned_module` : allow unsigned module loading.
    - `unsafe_module_parameters` : allow module parameters that directly specify hardware